MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-worldpay-payments-standard.md

 If you enable the extension, when you send a sales invoice by email the document includes a link to the payment service in the email body and in the attached PDF document.
 A customer can choose the link, and then use the payment service to make the payment.

-Enabling payment service extensions is free in [!INCLUDE[prod_short](includes/prod_short.md)], however, you will need to contact the payment service to get an account.
+Enabling payment service extensions is free in [!INCLUDE[prod_short](includes/prod_short.md)], however, you'll need to contact the payment service to get an account.
 For more information, see [Enable Customer Payment Through Payment Services](sales-how-enable-payment-service-extensions.md).

-## <a name="see-also"></a>See also
+## See also

 [Customizing [!INCLUDE[prod_short](includes/prod_short.md)] Using Extensions](ui-extensions.md)
 [Setting Up Sales](sales-setup-sales.md)